 I didn’t get a chance to answer.
 The fist that CRUNCHED into my jaw made a sound in my head like chewing gravel.
 I didn’t see who landed the first blow.
 Nor the last.
 I stood my ground as long as I could.

 Welcome to the world of gangbanging, white boy.
 You’ve thrust yourself into a world you don’t belong.
 Your punishment is only beginning.

-To find out what the book is about, click here.
+To find out why McCall wrote this book, click here.